Griggs v. Duke Power Co.: Facts

 In the 1950s, Duke Power's Dan River Steam Station in North Carolina had a policy restricting black employees to its "Labor" department, where the highest-paying position paid less than the lowest-paying position in the four other departments.
 In 1955, the company added the requirement of a high school diploma for employment in any department other than Labor, and offered to pay two-thirds of the high-school training tuition for employees without a diploma.

 On July 2, 1965, the day the Civil Rights Act of 1964 took effect, Duke Power added two employment tests, which would allow employees without high-school diplomas to transfer to higher-paying departments.
-These two tests were the Bennett Mechanical Comprehension Test, a test of mechanical aptitude, and the Wonderlic Cognitive Ability Test, an IQ test created in 1939.
+These two tests were the Bennett Mechanical Comprehension Test, a test of mechanical aptitude, and the Wonderlic Cognitive Ability Test, a cognitive ability test created in 1939.

-Whites were almost ten times more likely than blacks to meet these new employment and transfer requirements.
-According to the 1960 United States census, while 34% of white males in North Carolina had high-school diplomas, only 18% of blacks did.
-The disparities of aptitude tests were far greater; with the cutoffs set at the median for high-school graduates, 58% of whites passed, compared to 6% of blacks.
+White people were almost ten times more likely than black people to meet these new employment and transfer requirements.
+According to the 1960 United States census, while 34% of white males in North Carolina had high-school diplomas, only 18% of black males did.
+The disparities of aptitude tests were far greater; with the cutoffs set at the median for high-school graduates, 58% of white people passed, compared to 6% of black people.